PauliusMacernis/KnowledgeBase/Clojure.md

 - **What is Clojars ( https://clojars.org/ ) for?**
   It is community repository for open source Clojure libraries.

+- **How does `java -jar clojure-1.7.0.jar` run the REPL?**
+Let’s look at `META-INF/MANIFEST.MF` in the JAR file.
+We find `Main-Class: clojure.main`.
+It looks like `clojure.main` is specified as the entry point.
+Where does this class come from?
+Well, have a look at `clojure/main.java` on [GitHub](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/main.java).
+As you will see, the file defines a class named `main`.
+It belongs to the package `clojure` and defines a `public static main` method, and the JVM is completely happy to use it as an entry point.
+Seen this way, Clojure is a JVM program just like any other.

 - **What is Leiningen ( https://leiningen.org/ )?**
    Leiningen is the Clojure counterpart of Maven, a popular Java build tool.
 It uses a Maven-compatible dependency management system, and therefore it has access to large and well-maintained repositories of Java libraries.
 In addition, Clojure libraries are commonly found in the Clojars repository.
 This repository is enabled by default in Leiningen.
 In general, Leiningen is a tool for working with Clojure projects.